ninevoltz/AnyCubic-Kobra-Max/README.md

 1. Download the latest release.

-2. Locate the ìfirmware.binî file copy to the root of a blank SD card.
+2. Locate the ‚Äúfirmware.bin‚Äù file copy to the root of a blank SD card.

 3. Turn off the printer and insert the SD card in the printer (upside down, with the metal contacts up).

+4. Remove any USB cable attached to the printer.

-4. Turn on the printer and wait the a series of beeps, then the normal UI will load.
+5. Turn on the printer and wait the a series of beeps, then the normal UI will load.

-5. Remove the SD card.
+6. Remove the SD card.

 ## Reverting to original factory printer firmware

 Note: This is to go back to factory defaults if you do not wish to continue using ShadowUI.

-1. Go to AnyCubicís website firmware page [https://www.anycubic.com/pages/firmware-software].
+1. Go to AnyCubic‚Äôs website firmware page [https://www.anycubic.com/pages/firmware-software].
 Select your printer series on the left.
 Select your model on the right.
 You should see latest firmware version and a link to download it.

-2. Locate the ìfirmware.binî file copy to the root of a blank SD card.
+2. Locate the ‚Äúfirmware.bin‚Äù file copy to the root of a blank SD card.

 3. Turn off the printer and insert the SD card in the printer (upside down, with the metal contacts up).

+4. Remove any USB cable attached to the printer.

-4. Turn on the printer and wait the a series of beeps, then the normal UI will load.
+5. Turn on the printer and wait the a series of beeps, then the normal UI will load.

-5. Remove the SD card.
+6. Remove the SD card.

 - - - -